lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 https://cooltools.readthedocs.io/en/latest/notebooks/contacts_vs_distance.html.
 See: Fig 1B in the paper.
 ## 2. Controls:
 ### contact_probability_xyz.m
-Description: Function used to compute contact probability curves from a 3D structure.
+Description: Compute contact probability curves from a 3D structure.
 Calculation is different from computing contact probability curve from Hi-C matrix.
 See: Naumova, N., Imakaev, M., Fudenberg, G., Zhan, Y., Lajoie, B. R., Mirny, L. A., & Dekker, J. (2013).
 Organization of the mitotic chromosome.
-Science, 342(6161), 948-953. for detailed methods.
+Science, 342(6161), 948-953. https://www.science.org/doi/10.1126/science.1236083 for detailed methods.
 ### CSynth_FISH_Compare_Su_Cell_2020.m
-Description: Use to assess accuracy of CSynth conformations and to optomize CSynth parameters, using a human cell line where Hi-C data and 3D FISH data (652 probes) exist.
+Description: Assess accuracy of CSynth conformations and to optomize CSynth parameters, using a human cell line where Hi-C data and 3D FISH data (652 probes) exist.
 See: Fig S3 C,D,E,F in paper.
 ### fractal_equilbrium_load.m
-Description: Used to compute contact probability curves from fractal and equilibrium globule as a positive control to validate the code later applied to CLC model chromosomes.
+Description: Compute contact probability curves from fractal and equilibrium globule as a positive control to validate the code later applied to CLC model chromosomes.
 ### sim_HiC_map_CSynth.m
-Description: Used to simulate IMR90 chr21 Hi-C contact map from CSynth structure.
+Description: Simulate IMR90 chr21 Hi-C contact map from CSynth structure.
 This contact map is compared with empirical Hi-C contact for an assessment of CSynth accuracy.
 See: Fig S3 A & G in paper.
 ## 3. Simulating CLCs:
 ### iter_Cholesteric_HiC.m
 Description: Generate model cholesteric liquid crystal (CLC) chromosomes with extra chromosomal loops.
 Many adjustable parameters including: loop length, number of discs, cholesteric pitch, and more.
 Compute single cell and population-level HiC matrices and contact probability curves.
 See Fig. 1A, 2A, S1, S2, S7 in the paper.